 Following the shooting of two National Guardsmen in Washington, D.C., on November 26, the Center for the Study of Organized Hate (CSOH) observed a sharp surge in online hate and threats targeting Afghans.
 Between November 26 and December 3, we recorded 8,785 posts across X (formerly Twitter), Facebook, and Instagram containing explicit anti-Afghan hate.
+Many of these posts were pushed by accounts with millions of followers and were reshared by tens of thousands of users.

 The temporal distribution of this data shows a clear pattern of opportunistic mobilization.
 The volume of hate reached a peak on November 27, less than 24 hours after the incident.